raoul2000/yii2-workflow/guide/about-workflows.md

 	// .....
 ```

-Assuming we have created the 'chief.editor' permission, this event handler only checks if it has been assigned to the current user.
+Assuming we have created the *chief.editor* permission, this event handler only checks if it has been assigned to the current user.
 If that's
-not the case, the $event object is set as invalid and when this happens in a *before* event, it interrupts immediately the process of transition
+not the case, the `$event` object is set as invalid and when this happens in a *before* event, it interrupts immediately the process of transition
-validation : **the model will not be able to reach the end status** ( here 'published').
+validation : **the model will not be able to reach the end status** ( here *published*).

 Yes, you understood well (I hope) : invalidating a *before* event will block the transition.
 Events like *beforeEnterStatus*, *beforeEnterWorkflow*,
 *beforeLeaveStatus* etc .. are concerned but if you do the same thing on *afterChangeStatus* for example, nothing will happen, that's too late .. sorry.